 The Company measures its financial assets and liabilities in accordance with accounting principles generally accepted in the United States of America.
 The estimated fair values approximate their carrying value because of the short-term maturity of these instruments or the stated interest rates are indicative of market interest rates.
 These fair values have historically varied due to the market price of the Company's stock at the date of valuation.
-Generally, these liabilities increased as the price of the Company's stock decreased (yielding a loss).
+Generally, these liabilities increased as the price of the Company's stock increased (with resultant gain), and decreased as the Company's stock decreased (yielding a loss).
 In December 2012, the Company removed these liabilities from its balance sheet by reclassifying them as equity.